-The roots of Norway maples grow very close to the ground surface, starving other plants of moisture.
+The roots of Norway Maple trees grow very close to the ground surface, starving other plants of moisture.
 In addition, the dense canopy of Norway maples can inhibit understory growth.
-The Norway maple is adapted to extremes in temperatures and soils.
+The Norway maple tree is adapted to extremes in temperatures and soils.
 It grows well in sand and clay.

 Mature Norway maple trees can grow to 25m.
 The bark is grey with fine ridges, and the twigs are slender and brown with tiny white spots.